ChristinaBohn/express-e-commerce/README.md

-# Express Ecommerce
+# Express E-commerce Backend

 ## Description

-This application functions as the back end for an e-commerce platform.
+This application functions as the backend for an e-commerce platform.
 I have configured a working Express.js API to use Sequelize to interact with a MySQL database.
 Since this application isn't deployed, a link to a walkthrough video that demonstrates its functionality is provided below.

 ## Technologies Used

     * Javascript
     * Node.js
     * Express.js
-    * MYSQL2
     * Sequelize
     * dotenv
+    * Insomnia

 ## What I Learned

+My main challenges in building this app were getting the routes formatted correctly, which I used documentation to work through, and using 'Cascade on Delete' to fix an Insomnia error involving parent/child relations.

 ## URL for GitHub Repo